vhaghani26/epigenerate/README.md

 If transfer fails, run `rsync` again and the transfer will resume from the last file being transferred

-*Transfer from epigenerate to local*
+*Transfer from local to epigenerate*

 Perform `rsync` dry run to check if file paths are correct.
 If using an external drive or the L-drive please put path in `""`. `""` is not required for local folders in your personal computer.
 Example below is for files in external drives.
 Remove `""` for local folders.